 Tillman Honors celebrates Pat’s legacy and belief that we should always strive to be part of something bigger than ourselves by recognizing leaders for their remarkable civic contributions, extraordinary fortitude and spirit of service.
 The Champion and Make Your Mark Awards are presented during Tillman Honors.

-Plus, for the first time, this year’s Tillman Honors will also showcase the impact of four more Tillman Scholars, all of whom are making a difference in their communities and their world.
+Plus, for the first time, the 2016 Tillman Honors showcased the impact of four more Tillman Scholars, all of whom are making a difference in their communities and their world.

 Past honorees include Academy Award-nominated filmmaker and journalist Sebastian Junger (2015 Champion Award), Tillman Scholar Adrian Kinsella (2015 Make Your Mark Award), and Service to School (2015 Make Your Mark Award) which was co-founded by Tillman Scholars Tim Hsia and Khalil Tawil.